 Unless the OP was talking about querying the issue in the time_entry for its current properties?

 I would like to be able to correlate in what version time has been spent on without doing a double query (time_entries between version start date/end date).

 Yay or nay adding version to the time_entries table? :)

 Just thought about this also, the issue column is nullable, which means there can be time_entries without an issue to query these extra filters off of.

-#10 Updated by Jean Louis almost 2 years ago
+#10 Updated by Jean Louis about 2 years ago

 And it should be usefull to have criteria "greater than to" and not only "greater than or equal to", to have list of issues with spent time greater than zero (and not equal to zero) because there are issues with spent time of 0.2 hour for example, thanks.